 Gender, Puberty and Sex Development Program

-The CHOC Gender, Puberty and Sex Development (GPS) Program offers comprehensive medical, psychological and support services to children and teens with non-conforming gender expression, genetic variations in the X and Y chromosomes, and those with differences in genital development.
+The CHOC Gender, Puberty and Sex Development (GPS) Program offers comprehensive medical, psychological and support services to youths born with certain medical conditions, including genetic variations in the X and Y chromosomes and differences in genital development, and/or with non-conforming gender expressions.
+The medical services provided require parental consent and are evidence-based, developmentally appropriate and medically necessary.

 What We Treat

-As one of the top-ranked children’s hospitals in the nation for endocrinology by U.S. News & World Report, we are committed to providing the highest quality of care for kids of all ages with gender, puberty and sexual differentiation issues.
+As one of the top-ranked children’s hospitals in the nation for endocrinology by U.S. News & World Report, we are committed to providing the highest quality of care for youth with gender, puberty and sexual differentiation issues.
 Our experienced medical providers are familiar with the physical, mental and emotional aspects of each unique condition.

 Gender, Puberty and Sex Development Services